 FogBugz includes a wiki for creating and maintaining documentation.

-In a wiki, every article can be edited by anybody, and a complete record of all edits is maintained forever.
-This allows anyone with a little bit more information to improve an article simply by clicking the Edit link and editing it in place.
+Each wiki every article can be edited by anybody (or you can more narrowly define your permissions), and a complete record of all edits is maintained forever.
+This allows anyone with a little bit more information to improve an article simply by clicking the “Edit” link and editing it in place.

-You can create as many wikis as you need in your FogBugz installation.
+You can create as many wikis as you need in your FogBugz account.